lcalmbach/ede_doc/_build/html/_sources/main_concepts.rst.txt

 *********
 Data sets
 *********
 Each datasets consist of three entities:
 * a station table
 * a parameter table
 * a data table

 To explore a dataset, it needs to be selected in the section above the menu.
-If a data collection includes only a single dataset, for example the `Privincial stream water quality monitoring network` data collection, this dataset is selected by default and no dataset selectbox is shown to the user.
-If there are more than one dataset, a listbox is displayed below the data collection listbox where you may select the dataset you wish to explore.
+If a data collection includes only a single dataset, this dataset is selected by default and no dataset selectbox is shown to the user.
+If is are more than one dataset, a listbox is displayed below the data collection where you may select the dataset you wish to explore.

 .. image:: _static/1_2.png
    :scale: 60 %